CAPE TOWN, SOUTH AFRICA 7 Days

 Tour Robben Island.

-A visit to Robben Island gives you insight on the history of Apartheid.
-During apartheid many Black people were kept on Robben Island as political prisoners including former President Nelson Mandela.
+A visit to Robben Island gives you insight into the history of Apartheid.
+During apartheid, many Black people were kept on Robben Island as political prisoners, including former President Nelson Mandela.

-Be advised: Robben Island tours need to be booked at least 4 DAYS in advance.
+Be advised: Robben Island tours need to be booked at least1 WEEK in advance.

 Finish the day at one of Cape Town's famous restaurants.
 Reservations are a must! <Suggestions>